 Prevent Soot From Your Oil Heater

-When you hear that someone has suffered a puff back you may be reminded of the Peter, Paul and Mary song from the 1960's but when a puff back happens it is anything but magical.
+When you hear that someone has suffered a puff back you may be reminded of the Peter, Paul, and Mary song from the 1960s but when a puff back happens it is anything but magical.

 A puff back is a misfiring in the furnace that, at its worst, can send soot throughout your home, covering drapes, bedding, furniture, cabinets, walls, and everything in between.
 It requires expensive cleaning and restoration in addition to repairs on your heating system.
-The consequences are severe, but you can work to prevent it.
+The consequences are severe, but you can work to prevent them.

 A puff back can happen when an oil burner doesn't ignite immediately and oil fumes are allowed to build up before ignition, resulting in an explosion similar to the backfiring of a car.
-Buildup of debris can also create an excessive explosion at ignition.
+The buildup of debris can also create an excessive explosion at ignition.
 In either case, the explosion can shoot soot and debris through the furnace or boiler's exhaust system and into your home.
-If you have a forced air system (a hot air system as opposed to a hydronic, or hot water, system) the problem will likely be worse as the heating ducts can spread soot into every corner of your home, with the same efficiency that they spread heat.
-A puff back can be a chronic problem, with each ignition sending forth a small amount of soot that slowly accumulates on heating vents, ceilings, carpets or baseboards, or it can be a single sudden event that sends a large amount of soot through the heating system.
+If you have a forced-air system (a hot air system as opposed to a hydronic, or hot water, system) the problem will likely be worse as the heating ducts can spread soot into every corner of your home, with the same efficiency that they spread heat.
+A puff back can be a chronic problem, with each ignition sending forth a small amount of soot that slowly accumulates on heating vents, ceilings, carpets, or baseboards, or it can be a single sudden event that sends a large amount of soot through the heating system.